techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Details

-1. Users provide essential appointment information, such as the dentist ID, patient ID, appointment start time and treatment name.
+1. Users provide essential appointment information, such as the `DENTIST_ID`, `PATIENT_ID`, appointment start time and treatment name.
 2. In case of missing or invalid command arguments, the system prompts users with an error message to enter the command correctly.
 3. The system retrieves information about the treatment cost, duration, dentist and patient from the `Model` using the information provided by the user.
 4. The system checks the new appointment's time slot with existing appointments in the `Model` to prevent clashing appointments.